 3. Active Practice.
-Candidates must be actively engaged primarily in the practice of plastic surgery before, during and after the case collection period and throughout the examination process.
+Candidates must be actively engaged primarily in the practice of plastic surgery continuously through the case collection period and throughout the certification process.

 Case collection may not occur during fellowship training.
 A fellowship, approved or not approved by the ACGME, is not considered independent practice.
 This includes any and all cases performed during the dates encompassing the fellowship, whether in the institution of the fellowship or outside the institution, and regardless of the ability to perform cases independently.